promulo/pinga/README.md

 placeholders for `service_uri`, `ssl_cafile`, `ssl_certfile` and `ssl_keyfile` with the appropriate
 values.
 They can be easily retrieved from the aiven console.

+**IMPORTANT: it is assumed that a topic named 'pinga-events' is available**

 ### postgres
 This section defines the PostgreSQL instance where events will be saved.
 Please fill the `service_uri` with the value provided by the aiven console.

+**IMPORTANT: it is assumed that a database named 'pinga-events' is available with write permissions**

 ### checker
 This section specifies a JSON file containing a list of websites to be checked by Pinga.
 An example